jpratt9/john-pratt.com/src/frontend/content/posts/devops-automation-consulting/index.md

 ### Fostering Collaboration and Optimizing Costs

 Beyond just the technology, expert consulting helps tear down the invisible walls that have traditionally separated development and operations teams.
 Instead of two siloed groups with competing priorities, you get one unified team pulling in the same direction.
-This cultural shift is powerful—it improves morale, boosts productivity, and gives everyone a greater sense of ownership.
+This cultural shift is powerful - it improves morale, boosts productivity, and gives everyone a greater sense of ownership.

 > An expert partnership moves your teams from a reactive, firefighting mode to a proactive, value-creation mindset.
 This shift is where the true competitive advantage is found, turning your technology department into a powerful engine for business growth.